 Web applications have become increasingly popular in recent years and are used for a wide range of purposes, from online banking to social networking to e-commerce.
 This article provides you with a simple guide to building a web application.

 A web application, also known as a web app, is a software application that is accessed through a web browser over the internet.

 Web applications can be simple, such as a single-page web app that performs a specific function like a calculator, or complex, such as a social media platform or an online shopping website.
 In theory, web apps are closely related to websites, thus web app development and web development share many characteristics.

 Unlike traditional desktop applications that are installed on a local computer, web apps are hosted on a remote server and accessed through a web browser using a URL or web address.
 Its easy accessibility from any device with an internet connection, automatic updates, and the ability to scale to support a large number of users.

 Web application development is the process involved in building a web application.
 It is more focused on interacting with the browser than standard engineering processes.

 Most cases of web app development will involve defining the problem, mocking up the solution, engaging with users, adopting a framework/choosing a tool, and finally, building and testing the web application – in most cases, iteratively with users.

 Why are web apps important for business?

-Because online applications have become more important to the success of a company, a lot of business analysts see measuring web apps as a continuous market-relevant research activity.
+Because online applications have become more important to a company’s success, many business analysts see measuring web apps as a continuous market-relevant research activity.

 Web apps used to be successful if they were the first to market.
-A major driver for competitiveness in today’s market is the quality of software.
+A major driver for competitiveness in today’s market is software quality.
 Software applications that deliver high-quality results require well-designed software development and project management procedures.